-Texas school shooters' mother breaks silence with shock claim
+Texas school shooter's mother breaks silence with shock claim

 "I don't like weapons.
 I cannot be around weapons," the 72-year-old told US ABC News.
 "I hate when I see all the news, all those people that get shot."

-Mr Reyes told the station he has a criminal background and cannot have a weapon in the house, and that he would have reported the weapons to authorities had he known about them.
+Reyes told the station he has a criminal background and cannot have a weapon in the house, and that he would have reported the weapons to authorities had he known about them.

-Later speaking to the New York Post he confirmed there was a dispute between Ms Gonzales and her grandson – but that the antagonism was coming from the 18-year-old.
+Later speaking to the New York Post he confirmed there was a dispute between Gonzales and her grandson – but that the antagonism was coming from the 18-year-old.

 "She didn't have no altercation with him, she kept to herself," Reyes told The Post.
 "She wanted him to get his own phone."

-Asked whether he believed his grandson had plotted out the school massacre in advance, Mr Reyes said he was unsure.
+Asked whether he believed his grandson had plotted out the school massacre in advance, Reyes said he was unsure.

 "I don't know," he said.
 "I can't say whether he was planning to do this or not.
 That's a question that's going to haunt me for the rest of my life."